I live in the state of Washington. I live in Washington State. And when it comes to capitalization, it's the state of confusion.

 the sunny state of California

-For those beyond the problems of Washington State and New York State, there are these rules too:
+For those beyond the complexity of Washington State (state?) and New York State (state?), there are these rules too:

-- State is not capitalized when it is used in place of the state name, as in "This is a new state program."
+State is generally not capitalized when it is used in place of the state name, as in “This is a new state program” or “He is a state employee.”

 Of course, all key words are capitalized in a heading, for example, State of Florida Employment Application.

-And how about those cities?
-Do I live in the City of Seattle--no, it's the city of Seattle.
-Capitalize city only when it is part of the city's name (Kansas City, Sun City) or its creative name, for example, the Windy City (Chicago).
+Applying the Chicago rule, do I live in the City of Seattle?
+No, it’s simply the city of Seattle.
+Capitalize city only when it is part of the city’s name (New York City, Kansas City, Sun City), its creative name (Windy City for Chicago), or the name of the governmental body.

 I hope you are now in a state of clarity.